skial/haxe.io/src/wwx/2014/Hugh Sanderson.md

 ## Do you use them in your projects?

-I have a few projects on the go, all of which use NME and hxcpp one way or another.
+I have a few projects on the go, all of which use NME and Hxcpp one way or another.

 ## How did you get started with Haxe?

-Initially for web/pc game dev - read about it here http://gamehaxe.com/2007/01/27/the-plan/ (has it really been 7 years?)
+Initially for web/pc game dev, you can read about it here [http://gamehaxe.com/2007/01/27/the-plan/] (has it really been 7 years?)

 ## What problem does Haxe solve for you?